cyberw0lfe/snyk-recursive/README.md

 - Ensure you have snyk installed and set up
   - `npm install -g snyk`
   - `snyk auth`
-- Install the `snyk-recursive` package
+- Link the `snyk-recursive` package locally
-  - `npm install -g snyk-recursive`
+  - `npm link`
-- At the root directory of your monorepo, run `snyk-recursive`
+- In the directory with subdirectories you want to test, run the following
+  - `npm link snyk-recursive`
+  - `snyk-recursive`

 ### CI/CD Integration (for monorepos)
+- **Note: this section is NOT valid until I actually publish this package**
 - Add the `snyk-recursive` package as a dev-dependency to your monorepo
 - Create an npm script that runs `snyk-recursive --severity=<level>`, where severity will be the threshold for failing builds
 - In your CI/CD config, add a step after installing to run the npm script